rogue0137/wwcsf-algos/README.md

 Algorithms and whiteboarding interview prep for the WWCSF community

 ## 0. How to use this repo
 You're starting at the right place!
-This file contains general resources and links to page-specific resources.
+This file contains general resources and links to pages on specific topics.
 If you're looking for code examples, take a look at the [code examples](https://github.com/elaguerta/wwcsf-algos/blob/master/code-examples) folder.

 ## 1. How to contribute